 Dental Handpiece: The ultimate purchasing guide – Dynatech Industrial Educationals

-Dental handpieces are for sure the most important tools for dentists and form an important part of every modern dental practice.
+Dental electric motors and handpieces are for sure the most important tools for dentists and form an important part of every modern dental practice.
 In this following guide, we will provide essential and detailed information that will assist you in the fast and correct selection of the right dental contra angle or high-speed handpieces for you.

-OVERVIEW: Air systems vs electrical systems
+OVERVIEW: Air systems vs dental electric motors

 In the air system, a distinction is made between a turbine and an air motor.
 With turbines, the bur is directly driven by a rotor.
 The rotor has an impeller powered by compressed air.
 Turbines can reach an idle speed of up to 300,000rpm.
 The working speed depends on the applied pressure and is approximately half the idle speed – i.e. approx. 120,000 to 200,000min.
 The maximum power of 10-26 W is also reached in this speed range.
 Therefore, high-speed handpiece can`t deliver the nominal rpm speed and the top available power is achieved at around half of the maximum nominal speed.